-Match penalties result in the immediate removal of a player, multiple players, or a team official from a game with the additional assessment of a 5 minute penalty.
-For players that receive this penalty, a substitution must be immediately made and the sub must serve the allotted time in the penalty box before joining the game.
-Team officials that receive this penalty are not allowed to sit anywhere near the team bench and must relocate to the locker room or other area.
+Match penalties result in the immediate removal of the offending player or team personnel from a game and a 5-minute penalty.
+For players that receive this penalty, a substitution must be made immediately, and the substitute must serve the allotted time in the penalty box before joining the game.
+Team personnel who receive this penalty cannot sit anywhere near the team bench and must relocate to the locker room or other area.

-Players or team officials that receive a match penalty are not allowed to return to the league or participate in future games until the case is reviewed by the necessary people.
-A hearing is often held to determine the repercussions of the player's or official's actions.
+Players or team personnel who receive a match penalty cannot participate in future games until the necessary league officials review the case.
+A hearing is often held to determine the repercussions of the player’s or personnel’s actions.
+Additional suspensions or fines are typical punishments for players that have committed an egregious match penalty.
+All off-ice consequences are imposed by the NHL’s Department of Player Safety.